SiliconLabsSoftware/.github/profile/README.md

 # Welcome to Silicon Labs Software!

 This is the official software release platform for Silicon Labs.
+We will be moving content from SiliconLabs [https://github.com/siliconlabs](https://github.com/siliconlabs) to this account throughout 2025.

 ## Other Resources